 Inputs: Order for customized furniture, work order for designing

 Process: Carving the specific designs on wood, assembling the furniture as per the design

 Outputs: Furniture set as per the design, invoice for the furniture, delivery date for shipping

 Customer: Nuclear families living in small homes

-The above-mentioned SIPOC diagram is used by process management teams for sharing it with stakeholders.
+The process management teams uses above-mentioned SIPOC diagram for sharing it with stakeholders.
 The stakeholders then evaluate the process and further improvise if needed.
 The approved process is then applied by the team while taking up the project.

 The SIPOC diagram is graphically represented making it easier to be understood.
-It offers the complete picture of each process.
-The SIPOC diagram helps in identifying the problems and taking measures to improve the process.
-In addition, the elements of SIPOC provide insights on how the process can be modified to meet customer requirements.
+It offers a complete picture of each process.
+It helps in identifying the problems and taking measures to improve the process.
+In addition, the elements of SIPOC provide insights into how the process can be modified to meet customer requirements.
 Let us have a look at the major benefits of the SIPOC diagram.

-Following the SIPOC diagram helps process management teams to be transparent with stakeholders.
-Representing each process graphically ensures that all the stakeholders are on the same page.
+The SIPOC diagram provides a clear, concise high-level overview of a process.
+This clarity allows team members, stakeholders, or management, to easily understand the components of the process.
+It helps process management teams to be transparent with stakeholders.
+This further representing each process graphically ensures that all the stakeholders are on the same page.

-The SIPOC diagram can be used to identify and resolve the problems arising out of a process.
+The SIPOC diagram is a useful tool for identifying potential issues, challenges, or gaps in the process that might affect its overall efficacy and efficiency.
+Professional uses it to resolve the problems arising out of a process.
 In addition, top management can take immediate action to improve a particular process, thereby enhancing the value of a project.

 The SIPOC diagram provides a clear, visual representation of processes.
 As a result, team members and stakeholders are able to communicate more effectively.
 The SIPOC diagram aids in defining and identifying the different process stakeholders.
 In the course of communication and decision-making, this guarantees that all pertinent stakeholders recognized and taken into account.